v-eraw/v-eraw.github.io/_pages/about.md

 title: "About"
 ---

-Hi, welcome to my short about page.
+Hi, welcome to a super brief about page.
 Thanks for visiting!
 Here are some random facts about me.

 I like:

-- books
+- reading
 - kombucha
 - coffee
-- going to disneyland
+- going to disneyland!

 I dislike:

-- nothing much
+- nothing much honestly